nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Example:
 `meet Alex Yeoh }} Bernice Yu ;;; Study Session ;;; 06-10-2022 2015 ;;; UTown`

-// TODO
-Primarily there are ??? main cases for this command:
+Primarily there are 6 main cases for this command:
 - The name(s) input by the user match existing Person(s) in the `AddressBook` and the date and time of the meeting in the user input is in the correct format -- this is the intended usage of the command and a new Meeting object is created